How AI Visual Search Is Changing How We Shop

 A matching model ranks results by visual similarity and context.
 A clean photo of a sneaker logo, handbag clasp, lamp silhouette, or charger tip usually performs better than a wide scene with clutter.
 The scanner may also use optical character recognition for labels, model numbers, or packaging text when those details are visible.

 After analysis, results still need human confirmation.
 Check the exact brand, size, colorway, model number, connector type, or packaging revision before checkout.
-For privacy, photos are deleted after analysis.
+Product photos are removed after the app finishes analyzing them.

 How to Shop With Visual Search